GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Tank
 - same as the Black Tusk [variant](#tank) except the support station on his back is replaced with a variant of the Stinger Hive which deals heavy damage to those within 15m and causes them to bleed
-- tries to get close because of his Stinger Hive
+- attempts to get close but reverts to staying at range after breaking his backpack
 - his Stinger Hive stops working while he's disrupted (TODO: check if it's the same when shocked)
 - his Stinger Hive has a 20m range
-- tends to retreat after breaking his backpack
 - his chest/helmet armor plates will turn black once they have less than 50% HP left
 - his backpack can target up to 2 targets per player at the same time, therefore if both of a player's skills are deployed and in range of the hive, the player won't be targeted by it